htmfilho/minimily/README.md

 ### Installing Leiningen

-Run from the terminal (dev profile):
+Run from the terminal using the _dev_ profile:

     $ lein run

+or using the _prod_ profile:

+    $ lein with-profile prod run

 Run from the REPL (dev profile):